MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 Next, use the same steps in the [Set up disaster recovery for the cluster using Azure Site Recovery](#set-up-disaster-recovery-for-the-cluster-using-azure-site-recovery) in the primary region, except for the following differences:

 1. For **Create a Recovery Services vault**:
-   1. Select resource group depoloyed in the primary region - for example, *was-cluster-eastus-mjg022624*.
+   1. Select resource group deployed in the primary region - for example, *was-cluster-eastus-mjg022624*.
    1. Enter a different name for service vault - for example, *recovery-service-vault-eastus-mjg022624*.
    1. Select **East US** for **Region**.
 1. For **Enable replication**: